OUR BEGINNING

 In 2018, Community Initiatives for Visiting Immigrants in Confinement (CIVIC) changed its name to Freedom for Immigrants after a private prison company began using a confusingly similar name to our original name, CIVIC.

 In October 2016, Corrections Corporation of America (CCA), the oldest private prison corporation in the world, changed its name to CoreCivic.
-We immediately hired trademark attorneys to fight this violation of our organization’s common-law and other trademark rights in the word mark CIVIC.
+Rather than spending years fighting in the courts, we took the opportunity to choose a new name that better reflected our vision of collective liberation.